 3. Putting sweaters on your chickens

 Chicken sweaters are super cute, we all know it, we can all admit it.
-Even so, chicken sweaters are a big mistake.
+But those sweaters definitely fall under the category of “winter chicken keeping mistake.”
 When it comes to keeping chickens warm, chicken sweaters are a big winter no-no.

 The way that chickens warm up in winter is by fluffing up their feathers to create a warm pocket of air between their skin and feathers.
 Putting a sweater on your birds doesn’t allow them to do this, which can give them a chill and cause them some serious misery.